 Marika Harjula joined White & Case in March 2012 and is a member of the Brussels European law practice.
-She advises clients on a number of EU law issues with a particular focus on EU competition law.
+She advises clients on a variety of EU competition law issues and foreign direct investment (FDI) reviews.

-Marika has represented clients before the European Commission in a number of Phase I and Phase II merger control reviews, including complex investigations requiring divestitures, and has also represented clients purchasing assets divested as part of the EU merger procedure.
-Marika regularly coordinates global merger filings and also advises on Finnish merger control.
-She has represented a number of clients before the Finnish Competition and Consumer Authority.
+Marika has represented clients before the European Commission in a number of Phase I and Phase II merger control reviews, including complex in-depth investigations involving remedies.
+She has experience in remedies design and has represented clients purchasing assets sold as part of the EU divestment procedure.
+Marika regularly coordinates global merger filings and FDI reviews.

-Marika has been on secondment to the firm's Paris and Singapore offices and often works in the Helsinki and London offices.
+Marika has been on secondment to the firm's Paris and Singapore offices and regularly works in the Helsinki and London offices.
+In 2020-2021, she spent six months seconded to a client.
 Prior to joining White & Case, Marika worked for a major international law firm in London and Brussels.

-Representing Digital Realty on its $874 million acquisition of eight premium European data centers (sold as part of an EU divestment procedure).
+Advising Digital Realty on its $874 million acquisition of eight premium European data centers (sold as part of an EU divestment procedure);

-Representing Continental AG, one of the leading automotive suppliers worldwide, on its €600 million acquisition of the automotive business of Nasdaq Helsinki-listed Elektrobit Corporation.
+Advising Continental AG, one of the leading automotive suppliers worldwide, on its €600 million acquisition of the Automotive business of Nasdaq Helsinki listed Elektrobit Corporation;

-Representing Zimmer Holdings, a world leader in musculoskeletal health solutions, in obtaining merger clearance from the European Commission for its $13.35 billion acquisition of Biomet, Inc.
+Advising Zimmer Holdings, a world leader in musculoskeletal health solutions, in obtaining merger clearance from the European Commission for its $13.35 billion acquisition of Biomet, Inc.; and

 Representing a major European bank in connection with investigations by a large number of regulatory authorities globally.